 Quality of Life

 Many communities say it, we’ve got it.
 Talbot County is booming with opportunity.
-Our unspoiled rustic character provides livability for our residents and contributes to the county’s multi-million dollar tourism industry.
+Our unspoiled rural character provides livability for our residents and contributes to the county’s multi-million dollar tourism industry.

 Your home is your haven, and Talbot County’s low taxes and retention of property value make your dwelling a worthy investment.
-Talbot County ranks eighth out of Maryland’s 24 counties as one the best mortgage markets in the state according to SmartAsset.
-Even more impressive, Talbot County has the lowest real property tax rate in the state.
+Even more impressive, Talbot County maintains the lowest real property tax rate in the state.

 With more than 600 miles of tidal shoreline, Talbot County retains a maritime flavor.
 Watermen make their living, pleasure boat users explore the Bay, and government agencies utilize our sites to research and preserve our valuable assets.
 With 27 public landings, we invite you to immerse yourself in our waterways.